DaveParillo/cisc187-assignments/lab28-sorting/README.md

 ## Steps

-### 1. Download sort program
+### 1. Explore sort program
-Download `sort-lab.jar` found in this directory.
-It is an executable GUI program, so don't run this program by ssh'ing into the Mesa server.
+Run the program `sort-detective` installed on the Mesa server.

-You need to download this program and run it locally on a computer with Java installed.
+It should be in your path.

 Make sure you can run this program and play with it a bit.

+The **first** thing you should do is run `sort-detective -h` and understand the options available.

-Notice that the button names do not give any indication which sort they will execute.
+Notice that the sort option names do not give any indication which sort they will execute.
-Notice also, that if you create a small list, then that list is shown to you in the console window.
-In the unlikely event that a sort fails (oops!), a message will appear there as well.

 ### 2. Make a plan
-Devise a plan which will enable you to match an algorithm to a button name.
+Devise a plan which will enable you to match an algorithm to a sort name.

 It may make sense to try to divide the sorts into initial groups and then to work on each group separately.